 - Verdict: $2.2 million

 Ciullo v.
 Chen (2017 Queens)

 Accident: Plaintiff was driving through an intersection in a parking lot when he was hit by Defendant who executed a poor turn without yielding implied right of way.

-Injuries: This case presented somewhat unique injuries because Plaintiff alleged that the accident aggravated or reinjured pre-existing injuries.
-Specifically, Plaintiff had arthroscopic surgery on his shoulder 3 months before the accident and spinal fusion therapy on herniated discs a year earlier.
-Plaintiff alleged that the accident compromised the spinal fusion and reinjured his recently repaired shoulder requiring additional surgery and therapy.
+Injuries: This case presented somewhat unique injuries because Plaintiff alleged that the accident aggravated his pre-existing injuries.
+Specifically, Plaintiff had arthroscopic surgery on his shoulder three months before the accident and spinal fusion therapy on herniated discs a year earlier.
+Such a recent shoulder surgery usually decreases settlement compensation.
+So this victim took the case to trial, alleging that the car accident compromised the spinal fusion and reinjured his recently repaired shoulder requiring additional surgery and therapy.

 - Verdict: $300,000.

 Accident: Plaintiff, a stay stay-at-home mom in her late 20s, was hit on the side when Defendant ran a red light at an intersection.
 Responsibility for the crash was admitted.

 Injuries: The accident fractured a bone in Plaintiff’s knee which had to be surgically repaired with rods and screws.
 Plaintiff was in the hospital for ten days and underwent months of physical therapy.
 Plaintiff suffered continued pain and limp in her walk.

 - Settlement: $300,000.
 Pre-trial mediation.

 Accident: Plaintiff, a 24-year-old electrician, was a passenger in a truck that Defendant rear-ended shortly after coming to a stop at a stop sign.
 Responsibility for the collision was admitted.